C2SM-RCM/emiproc/joss/paper.md

 Different models can estimate the emissions from vegetation based on satellite observations. `emiproc` implements the VPRM model [@vprm].

-This topic is one for which the HERMES model is already well developed in its bottom-up part [@hermesv3_part2] as they implemented many sectors and polluants.
+This topic is already well-developed in the bottom-up component of the HERMES model [@hermesv3_part2], as it includes a wide range of sectors and pollutants.

 In the future, we hope users will contribute by adding new emission models.